Proteus

 Where Proteus sits on the full axis

-By size on the journey, Proteus sits between Hyperion and Enceladus.
-The band below uses nearby Moons objects for context.
+By size on the journey, Proteus sits between 10 Hygiea and Miranda.
+The band below compares Proteus with nearby Small inner moon objects so the size jump stays easy to read.

 Shared physical scale